sabauandrei98/unity3d/Egyptus/README.md

 Egyptus is a simple but not so easy game.
 The game is played in turns.
 Each turn the player receives a combination of arrows.
 The player has to say if the model is correct by selecting the green gem for "YES" and red gem for "NO".
-To make things even harder, the arrow are moving, making it trickier to observe the pattern.
+To make things even harder, the arrows are moving, making it trickier to observe the pattern.

 <h2>:camera: Screens</h2>